Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Discussion

-While cognitivism has proved both popular and useful at the intersection of psychology and computer science, as a broadly positivist stance -- if only implicitly -- it risks drifting into a reductive view of data as objective facts that come with no perspective of their own.
-The philosopher Thomas Nagel has critiqued this naive realist stance through the fallacy of a \textit{view from nowhere}~\cite{nagel_view_1989}, arguing that ``the subjectivity of consciousness is an irreducible feature of reality --- without which we couldn't do physics or anything else.''
-While researchers in visualization and HCI typically do center human users, thus avoiding the full descent into a view from nowhere, the broader sphere of data science and professional data analysis often pursues objective knowledge without attending to subjective dimensions of the data.

-Reductive treatments of data as objective also forestall attention to moral and critical judgment of data.
-When confronted with a highly political subject, such as the tendency for police data to obfuscate the reality of systemic racial violence and inequality, cognitivism tends to be a fairly toothless theoretical stance.
-Cases of social injustice make an especially pointed case for the limitations of cognitivism when it comes to the messy politics of human knowledge.
-We argue that a purely cognitive approach to schemas is insufficient for a nuanced model of sensemaking, despite the undeniable success of this theoretical stance in domains where cognitivism is most effective.

-In the specific case of visualization, the nested model of visualization design~\cite{munzner_nested_2009} can be a useful guide for when to take a different theoretical stance.
-We argue that the abstraction layer, where the designer must make judgements about the tasks and data of target users, is prime territory for an interpretivist approach.
-Problem-driven design and requirements elicitation necessarily involve interpretation, judgement, and subjectivity.
-In contrast, the lower two levels of the nested model are more amenable to a cognitivist approach.
+In the specific case of visualization, the Nested Model of visualization design~\cite{munzner_nested_2009} can be a useful guide for when to take an interpretivist or cognitivist stance.
+In the Nested Model, the abstraction layer is where the designer must make judgements about the tasks and data of target users, and this is prime territory for an interpretivist approach.
+Problem-driven design and requirements elicitation are processes that necessarily involve interpretation, judgment, and subjectivity.
+In contrast, the lower two levels of the Nested Model are more amenable to a cognitivist approach.
 At the idiom layer, which deals with visual encoding and interaction design choices, success is often gauged using methods such as controlled laboratory experiments where human performance is measured in terms of time and error.
 At the algorithm layer, where the goal is to develop automatic methods to instantiate particular idioms, success is often judged through computational benchmarks of system time and storage.
-Oftentimes these unproblematic evaluation criteria can be safely treated in the objective manner typical of positivism, but one must be alert to the emergence of cultural and political factors that would call for an interpretivist stance.
+Oftentimes these unproblematic evaluation criteria can be safely treated in the objective manner typical of positivism.
+However, one must be alert to the emergence of cultural, political, and ethical factors that call for full adoption of an interpretivist stance.
+In short, a stance of epistemic pluralism is especially useful---and a variety of sensemaking models are needed---where different visualization design practices call for different theories of knowledge.